-Welcome to the Department of Psychology
+Welcome to the Department of Psychology at SMU

 We offer an undergraduate degree in psychology and a doctoral degree in clinical psychology.
 Our faculty members’ research spans a diverse range of topics, including psychophysiology and stress response, health behaviors, couple and family relationships, and mental illnesses such as schizophrenia, mood disorders, and anxiety disorders.
 Undergraduate and graduate students are heavily involved in conducting research.

 We invite you to explore our website further to learn more about the people, the research, and the opportunities for students.
 Please feel free to contact us with any questions.

 The Psychology Department has well over 200 undergraduate majors and more than 100 minors.
 Each year, about 100 students graduate with a Psychology BA.
 We currently offer 18 different undergraduate courses during a typical academic year, and the upper-level class size has an average of about 30 students.
 A majority of our undergraduate students spent one or more semesters working as research assistants in faculty laboratories.